Overview - ICDAR 2019 Robust Reading Challenge on Scene Text Visual Question Answering

 Textual content in human environments conveys important high-level semantic information that is not available in any other form in the scene.
 Interpreting written information in human environments is essential for performing most everyday tasks like making a purchase, using public transportation, finding a place in the city, etc.

-The dataset on which we will base the competition is a collection of images coming from different standard datasets that contain scene text, such as COCO-Text[2], VizWiz[4], ICDAR 2015 [5] etc, as well as images from generic datasets such as ImageNet [**] and Visual Genome [**] that contain at least two text instances.
+The dataset on which the competition is based comprises images sourced from different standard datasets that contain scene text, such as COCO-Text[4], VizWiz[6], ICDAR 2015 [7] etc, as well as images from generic datasets such as ImageNet [8] and Visual Genome [9] that contain at least two text instances.
 The questions and answers have been collected through Amazon Mechanical Turk.
+Details about the dataset and basic basline methods are given in [2].

 References